duckdb/duckdb-web/docs/api/rust.md

 ### Startup & Shutdown

 To use duckdb, you must first initialize a `Connection` handle using `Connection::open()`. `Connection::open()` takes as parameter the database file to read and write from.
+If the database file does not exist, it will be created.
 You can also use `Connection::open_in_memory()` to create an **in-memory database**.
 Note that for an in-memory database no data is persisted to disk (i.e. all data is lost when you exit the process).

 ```rust
     use duckdb::{params, Connection, Result};